jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

   (b) open an inquiry into the death and then adjourn it; or (c) adjourn an inquiry already opened into the death.
 (3) A coroner who has under subsection (2) postponed or adjourned an inquiry must not open or proceed with it until criminal proceedings against the person have been finally concluded (as defined in subsection (6)).
-(4) Subsections (2) and (3) do not limit or affect sections 44 and 45 of the Births, Deaths, and Marriages Registration Act 1995 (which require the coroner to notify a Registrar of the death).
+(4) Subsections (2) and (3) do not limit or affect sections 44 and 45 of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (which require the coroner to notify a Registrar of the death).
 (5) Despite subsection (3), a coroner who has under subsection (2) postponed or adjourned an inquiry may later open or resume it if satisfied that—
   (a) the person is no longer to be charged with a criminal offence relating to the death or its circumstances; or (b) to open or resume it would not prejudice the person charged, or thought likely to be charged, with a criminal offence relating to the death or its circumstances.